inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

   hierarchy can be added later, whereas a hash namespace can only have a single (root) level of hierarchy.

-- Consider using a persistent URI (to allow the links and references defined in your vocabulary to outlive your current organisation, or personally owned domain):
+- Consider using a persistent URI to allow the links and references defined in your vocabulary to outlive your current organisation, or personally owned domain.
+For example:
-  - PURL (but it seems the Internet Archive are no longer supported it (i.e. they were not responding to update requests in 2019)).
+  - [PURL](https://purl.org/), but it seems the Internet Archive are no longer supporting it (i.e. they were not responding to update requests in 2019).
-  - The [w3id.org](https://w3id.org/) project (but as a GitHub repo, can it continue to scale indefinitely...?!)
+  - The [w3id.org project](https://w3id.org/), but as a GitHub repo can it continue to scale indefinitely...?!
+  - Another service/project we don't know?
+Suggestion and PRs welcome!

 - Do not include a version number in the namespace URI:
 ```turtle